‘There are others about, but it doesn’t feel like it – we feel cocooned and undisturbed’

 © Queen of Retreats

-Kuoni (01306 747008 or www.kuoni.co.uk) offers seven nights at Constance Halaveli, Maldives in a beach villa with breakfast, including economy flights with British Airways from London Gatwick with seaplane transfers in resort.
+Kuoni (01306 747008 or www.kuoni.co.uk) offers seven nights at Constance Halaveli, Maldives from £2812 per person in a water villa with breakfast, including economy flights on Emirates Airlines from London Gatwick via Dubai with seaplane transfers in resort.